 VPS hosting boats a number of advantages which makes it preferable to some businesses.
 Among the advantages of Virtual Private Hosting include;

-Using shell access, VPS hosting allows you to run batch files which create multiple services inside the server.
+- Using shell access, VPS hosting allows you to run batch files that create multiple services inside the server.

-Requires you to have detailed knowledge of some application which may develop issues working in virtualized environment.
+- Requires you to have detailed knowledge of some application which may develop issues working in a virtualized environment.

-In conclusion, VPS and Shared hosting provides different advantages while each of them possess some undesirable characteristic.
+In conclusion, VPS and Shared hosting provide different advantages while each of them possess some undesirable characteristic.
 It all depends on your website requirements.
-While on one hand shared hosting has access to very limited resources, VPS hosting provides users with greater availability of resource due to the support for private disk space.
-Not forgetting, VPS hosting is more secured compared to Shared hosting.
+While on one hand shared hosting has access to very limited resources, VPS hosting provides users with greater availability of resources due to the support for private disk space.
+Not forgetting, VPS hosting is more secured compared to shared hosting.